 Last year, the IRS expanded its efforts to crack down on tax evasion by introducing a new question on Form 1040, sending more educational letters and reaching out to crypto firms to help with investigations and uncover privacy coins.
 The SEC also charged Ripple—one of the largest cryptocurrencies—and two executives with selling unregistered securities.

-President Biden’s Personal Stance
+President Biden’s Personal Stance on Crypto

 President Biden has a somewhat nuanced stance on cryptocurrencies.